sourcegraph/careers/job-descriptions/engineering-manager-product.md

 ## Qualifications

 - Experience leading teams to achieve a product objective.
+- Experience working with one or more of languages that we use (e.g., Go, TypeScript/JavaScript).
 - Track record of recruiting, developing, and retaining top engineering talent.
 - Excellent communication skills, especially in writing.
 - Minimum 2 years of experience as an engineering manager.